JoseJX/analogue-pocket-patches/README.md

 This patch converts `Mole Mania (U)` to the `.pocket` format.

 It has been updated to fix [bug #2](https://github.com/JoseJX/analogue-pocket-patches/issues/2).

+It has been updated again for another missed register access.
+(2021/12/30)

 ROM MD5: `f28ade3926852a8ad2e449c274683956`